Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

-8 Digital Marketing Trends That Will Define 2026
+8 Digital Marketing Trends That Define 2026

 26% of searches now end without a click.
 Instagram sees over 6.5 billion searches every day.
 ChatGPT is rolling out ads that target based on your entire search history, not just what you typed five seconds ago.